benjamin-bk-krueger/kringlecraft/docs/index.md

 What can the application do?

-- The application supports any CTF scenario (also called *world*, based on the Kringle Cons).
+- The application supports any CTF scenario (also called *world*, based on the KringleCons).
 These can contain *rooms*, which can contain *objectives*
 - There are different roles (admins, standard users and anonymous users)
     - An admin can design a whole world or a whole CTF scenario, including the rooms and challenges
     - A registered user can write a solution for each challenge, upload files for it, and generate reports